lsst-dm/dmtn-185/index.rst

 Given an exposure that was taken at the telescope, we want to trace:

 1. the state of the observatory during the observation,
-2. the observing script (inc version) that was executed that caused this observation,
+2. the observing script (including version) that was executed that caused this observation,
 3. the science program and field name (data taking campaign) that this observation was taken as part of (e.g., survey, commissioning run, etc.)

-Then the next obvious state we need to trace at the exposure level is:

-1. any subsequent discoveries about the data quality that are deemed relevant (e.g., a previously undocumented event/condition, a new QA metric calculation, etc.)
-2. the subsequent processing and culling of data (see Metrics section below)
+4. Any lower grouping that is meaningful but not derivable by the observing script - for example, a flat belonging to a group of flats taken with the purpose to co-add a master flat
+5. Per-exposure ancillary data, eg. exposure quality flags/grades also should have its provenance recorded; for example if an observer or processing system marks an exposure as "bad", who did it, why and when should be discoverable.

 What design do we have?
 -----------------------

 For (1) we have an extant design that allows that association of machine-readable data (specifically telemetry stored in the EFD) to be associated with an exposure using the start and end time of the exposure (see `DMTN-082 <http://dmtn-082.lsst.io>`__)

 For (2) there is a discussion in\ `LTS-836 <http://ls.st/lts-836>`__ about how the observing scripts are processed by the observing queue.
-[1/21: Needs confirmation that there is a design resulting from that discussion.]

 For (3) the design is that the scheduler adds an observation to the queue specifying campaign parameters (eg, survey field name); these parameters are forwarded to the Camera Control System (CCS) which ensures that they are written to the file header. [see discussion at `dmtn-058 <https://dmtn-058.lsst.io>`__]

+For (4), we understand the OCS queue implementation allocates a unique identifier for each OCS queue submission that can serve as such.

-For (4) the logging working group produced a use-case for this [`LSE-490 <https://docushare.lsst.org/docushare/dsweb/Get/LSE-490/lse490_ElectronicLoggingSystemReport_rel1_20200925.pdf>`__], but it remains to be seen that this covers all situations where post-facto information is uncovered.
+For (5) the logging working group produced a use-case for this [`LSE-490 <https://docushare.lsst.org/docushare/dsweb/Get/LSE-490/lse490_ElectronicLoggingSystemReport_rel1_20200925.pdf>`__], but it remains to be seen that this covers all situations where post-facto information is uncovered.

-For (5) the design of the pipeline tasks keeps input run lists.

 What data paths do we have?
 ---------------------------